There are 21 useful tools every engineer needs to have to optimize their work. Even more, to maximize their success.

 Calipers come in handy when you need to measure small distance clearances.

 I keep both electric and Scotch tape in my field bag.
-You never know when you need to tape something together.
+You never know when you need to tape things together.

-When I go into the field or a factory, I always carry tissue wipes with me.
-Because my hands always end up very dirty.
-And in most instances, I don’t have time to properly wash my hands.
+When I go into the field or a factory, my hands always end up dirty.
+And in most instances, I don’t have access to running water and soap to wash my hands.

 Depending on the field of engineering you’re in, you may use different unique tools.
 But the tools I’ve outlined are the most basic and all engineers can benefit from them.